jayasurya18pappa/RAG_chatabot_with_Langchain-main/README.md

 6. In the sidebar, select the LLM provider (OpenAI, Google Generative AI or HuggingFace), choose an LLM (GPT-3.5, GPT-4, Gemini-pro or Mistral-7B-Instruct-v0.2), adjust its parameters, and insert your API keys.
 7. Create or load a Chroma vectorstore.
 8. Chat with your documents: ask questions and get 🤖 AI answers.

-## Blog post <a name="blog_post"></a>

-I wrote a blog post about this project.
-You can find it [here](https://medium.com/@alaeddine.grine/rag-chatbot-powered-by-langchain-openai-google-generative-ai-and-hugging-face-apis-6a9b9d7d59db)